garygause/Data-Engineer-Nanodegree-Udacity/projects/Project1-DataModellingInPostgreSQL/README.md

 - Add "student" user with password "student" and grant createdb role.
 - Test login (psql -U student -d studentdb -W)

-In addition, you will want to install jupyter to run the notebooks.
+In addition, you will want to install jupyter to run the notebooks, install a virtualenv (python3 -m venv env), and install the modules in requirements.txt (pip install -r requirements.txt).

 ## Project Files